sean-kintone/3D-Kintone-Gallery/README.md

     }
     ```

-11. Replace `180` with your App ID in `dest/customize-manifest.json`
+10. Replace `180` with your App ID in `dest/customize-manifest.json`
-12. Run `npm run start`
+11. Run `npm run start`
     * This will trigger webpack & kintone-customize-uploader to run while watching `./src/index.js` for changes
     * Input Kintone credentials when asked
+12. Refresh the Kintone App to see the changes!

+Good luck coding!

 ### Example Kintone Credentials
   * ?
 Input your kintone's base URL (<https://example.cybozu.com>): `https://cafe.kintone.com`